joshrotenberg/mdbook-lint/docs/src/ci-vs-preprocessor.md

 ```

 **Advantages:**
-- ✅ Fails fast in CI pipeline
+- Fails fast in CI pipeline before expensive build steps
+- Clear, standalone error output for debugging
-- ✅ SARIF output for GitHub Security tab
+- SARIF output for GitHub Security tab
-- ✅ More control over when linting happens
+- Full control over when and how linting runs
-- ✅ Can run in parallel with other checks
+- Can run in parallel with other checks
-- ✅ Works without mdBook
+- Works with or without mdBook
+- Supports smart CLI detection (e.g., `mdbook-lint docs/`)

 **Disadvantages:**
-- ❌ No automatic linting during local `mdbook serve`
+- No automatic linting during local `mdbook serve`
-- ❌ Need to maintain separate configuration
-- ❌ Developers might forget to run locally
+- Requires explicit invocation in CI workflow
+- Consider adding preprocessor for local development feedback

 ## Why Not Both?